Kudiyarasu: Production

 The film director Shabir Hussain, a national kickboxing champion, said, "The Watergate scandal where two journalists exposed the then US president Richard Nixon is the inspiration for my story.
 The film proves the pen is mightier than the sword".
 The story of Kudiyarasu was set within 12 hours.
 Actor Vignesh has changed his name to Vigneshwaran for the film and will play the role of an investigative journalist who exposes corruption in society.
 Sabarna Anand, Sun Music video jockey turned heroine first time with this film.
 The rest of the cast includes Neepa, K. Suresh Kannan, Nizhalgal Ravi, Sethu Vinayakam, among others.
 Karthik Raja scores the music and the film was produced by two kickboxers K. Suresh Kannan and E. S. Satya Narayana.

 Soundtrack

 The film score and the soundtrack were composed by Karthik Raja.
 The soundtrack, released in 2009, features 3 tracks with lyrics written by Andal Priyadarshini.

 Release

 The film was released on 13 February 2009 alongside Perumal and Siva Manasula Sakthi.

 Critical reception

 Entertainment portal Bizhat.com praised the action sequence and the performances of the actors, and said, "In this age of romance and violence filled films, Kudiyarasu indeed stands out as a good film with great kick-boxing skills displayed".
 S. R. Ashok Kumar of The Hindu wrote, "With most of the cast and the director, H. M. Sabir Hussain, making their debut, one would expect the filmmaker to pay extra attention to the script which he has not done".
-Indiaglitz stated, "What begins on a brisk note eventually falls flat as the plot progresses.
-The fact that the director has made an honest attempt to glorify the might of fourth estate can be appreciated.
-An average watch that has plenty of potholes in it".